Champagne Paul Bara

 Scan the label or type the name.
 Instant sommelier-level context for any bottle.

-Look it up →Winemaking: Precision, Restraint, and Extended Aging
+Open in the app →Winemaking: Precision, Restraint, and Extended Aging

 - Malolactic fermentation is blocked for all Champagne cuvées; Bouzy Rouge undergoes full malolactic fermentation.